 Everybody’s circumstances are different.
 Current advice is to start to look at what else is available at least three to six months before the end of your current deal and if you’re thinking about fixing your rate, fix it sooner rather than later.

-So, whether you’re looking to remortgage to refinance that long-awaited extension or just to secure a great rate that will see you through the stormy waters that Brexit may stir up, it’s worth having an informal chat with us and assessing your options.
-As Directly Appointed Representatives we are able to view the whole of market for you, to make sure you secure the best rate available for your specific circumstances.
-We can advise on remortgages, new builds, buy-to-let properties and help first time buyers.
-If you have a HMO or need commercial property advice, just give us a call, we’re here to help.
+So, whether you’re looking to remortgage to refinance that long-awaited extension or just to secure a great rate that will see you through the stormy waters that Brexit may stir up, it’s worth having an informal chat with a company like Xpress Mortgages and assessing your options.
+As Directly Appointed Representatives they are able to view the whole of market for you, to make sure you secure the best rate available for your specific circumstances.
+They can advise on remortgages, new builds, buy-to-let properties and help first time buyers.
+If you have a HMO or need commercial property advice, just give them a call, they’re there to help.

 ‘Your home may be repossessed if you do not keep up repayments on your mortgage’.